top of page

 Prototype Fabrication

 Was undertaken, using advance prototyping techniques.
-The prototypes were primarily FDM 3D printed, with gaskets and other assemblies off the shelf or molded to ensure the product remained waterproof for use in a rugged field environment.
+The prototypes were primarily FDM 3D printed, with gaskets and other assemblies purchased off the shelf or molded from silicone to ensure the product remained waterproof for use in a rugged field environment.

 462548654_1928541500977507_8040294343129